Posts by Collection

 My PhD project at Télécom Paris and Deezer, studying how listening context — activity, mood, device, time of day — shapes what music people want to hear, and building systems that learn to predict it automatically.

-Speech Emotion Recognition
+Mood Monitoring with Speech Emotion Recognition

 At Emobot, I led research on automatic speech emotion recognition — pushing accuracy significantly through synthetic data augmentation via emotion conversion, with direct impact on a real-time healthcare application.